FIFA 21

 FIFA 21 is an association football simulation video game published by Electronic Arts as part of the FIFA series.
 It is the 28th installment in the FIFA series, and was released on 9 October 2020 for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One.
 Enhanced versions for the PlayStation 5 and Xbox Series X and Series S were released on 3 December 2020, in addition to a version for Stadia in March 2021.
+The online servers for the game for Stadia were shut down on 18 January 2023, whilst the online servers for all other platforms were shut down on 6 November 2023.

 Features

 Ultimate Team

 Ultimate Team features 100 icon players, including 11 new names: Eric Cantona, Petr Čech, Ashley Cole, Samuel Eto'o, Philipp Lahm, Ferenc Puskás, Bastian Schweinsteiger, Davor Šuker, Fernando Torres, Nemanja Vidić, and Xavi all feature as icons for the first time.
 Jens Lehmann was not featured as an icon in FUT 21 compared to previous games.

-Ultimate Team sees the hehe of a co-op gameplay feature in the form of Division Rivals, Squad Battles and Friendlies with a friend online to unlock objectives and rewards.
+Ultimate Team sees the addition of a co-op gameplay feature in the form of Division Rivals, Squad Battles and Friendlies with a friend online to unlock objectives and rewards.
 FUT was surrounded by controversy due to it being classified as a loot box and a source of online gambling.
 In January 2019, EA agreed to stop selling FIFA points in Belgium, following government pressure.
 Petitions to ban the points elsewhere began in June 2020, with the points' legality being debated in the US and UK, the latter via the UK's Department of Digital, Culture, Media and Sport.
 Similarly, a Dutch judge decided that EA should be fined €0.5 million per week until the loot boxes were removed.
 The players can customize their own FUT stadium with tifos, pyrotechnics, trophies, music, statues and stands as their FUT club grows.
 In-game stats can now be upgraded individually for special cards (the example given is if Trent Alexander-Arnold scored a free-kick for a TOTW in-form item, the free-kick accuracy can be much higher than his other in-form items).
 Live FUT friendlies combines house rules with squad rules to create different match types that change throughout the year.
 Redesigned menus allow the access to their squad and stadium directly from anywhere in the main menu.
 In new FUT events, the players can pick sides and compete against the FUT community to unlock packs, coins, club items or players in Team Event Objectives.
 The players can work together with the entire community and earn shared rewards by completing objectives as a collective.